 This Month in Astronomical History: January 2021

-Michael Marotta Austin Astronomical Society / Astronomical League
+Michael Marotta American Astronomical Society (Amateur Affiliate)

 Each month as part of this series from the AAS Historical Astronomy Division (HAD), an important discovery or memorable event in the history of astronomy will be highlighted.
 This month's author, Michael E. Marotta, writes about a January conjunction of Galileo Galilei and Edwin Hubble.
 Interested in writing a short (500-word) column?
 Instructions along with previous history columns are available on the HAD web page.